Unmasking a High Sensation Seeking Highly Sensitive Person: Walking Through the Jungle

 This is a process that’ll take time and will require you to be open to growing and showing yourself acceptance, forgiveness and compassion.
 I highly recommend the exercises in Elaine Aron’s, “The Highly Sensitive Person’s Workbook”.

-I also invite you to join a private, online HSP Trait Transformation™ Discussion Group where you'll experience connection, growth, new insights, and inspiration alongside other HSPs.
+I also invite you to entertain creating your own HSP Discussion Group, where you'll experience connection, growth, new insights, and inspiration alongside other HSPs.